ElSicarius/streamFinder/README.md

 Use this tool at your own risks, i'm not responsible if you contribute to the fall of streaming platforms.

+# sources selector

+## Options available

+full: GDE
+- G = Google search
+- D = Duckduckgo search
+- E = External -> defined by you&me (see below)

+## External:
+Create a .py in the sources/plugin file (you can use xitof.py as a reference)

+define a class with the name "Movie"

+define a function inside called "get_movie(title: str) -> set"

+Do whatever needed to find and extract the url of a movie

+this function should return a set or links that will be printed to the user.

+Currently implemented: xitof/OKVOP or what ever the name is today

 # usage

 ```